Get to know the graduate students in the Department of Communication and Rhetorical Studies for the 2024-25 academic year!

-I’m a first-year graduate student from Osun State, Nigeria, and I hold a bachelor’s degree in theatre arts (media arts) from the University of Ibadan, Nigeria.
-My academic interests include issues of identity, hybridity, gender, popular culture, post-colonialism, accents perception and depiction, and how these topics are portrayed in various forms of media.
+I’m a second-year graduate student from Osun State, Nigeria, with a bachelor’s degree in theatre arts (media arts) from the University of Ibadan, Nigeria.
+My academic interests include post-colonialism, migration, materiality, centering African narratives, and exploring the theories that emerge from everyday African practices.

 Why CRS?

-I chose the CRS program at Syracuse University because of its outstanding reputation and its robust interdisciplinary approach.
-It provides an excellent opportunity to explore a wide range of subjects.
-I was drawn to the diverse and experienced faculty who can provide valuable guidance in my academic and research endeavors.
+I chose the CRS program at Syracuse University because of its outstanding reputation and interdisciplinary approach, which provides an excellent opportunity to explore a wide range of subjects.
+I was also drawn to the diverse and experienced faculty, who offer valuable guidance in my academic and research endeavors.

-I enjoy listening to music, watching TV shows, and spending time with my friends and family.
+In my free time, I enjoy listening to music, organizing (sometimes), and spending time with my loved ones.

 Why CRS?